|

 1952 Telecaster Reissues

-Made in Japan and Crafted in Japan has turned out some incredible reissues, as I already talked about on the MIJ Reissues Page.
-The detail on these guitars is amazing, and with a rewire job, can be better, in my opinion than the USA counter part.
+Made in Japan and Crafted in Japan have turned out some incredible reissue guitars which I already talked about on the MIJ Reissues Page.
+The detailed craftsmanship on these guitars is amazing, and with upgraded wiring and pickups, can be as good as the USA counter part.
 52 Telecaster Reissues can had have two kinds of necks.

 Please note than many of the 52 Reissue Teles on this page have been upgraded: